Updated: Feb 4, 2022

 5) Failing to have all scores and ratings in place before credit applications begin

-It doesn't matter if you have a perfect Paydex® score and a dozen beautiful trade payments in place, if your report is missing the other five required D&B scores and ratings, you may find yourself coming up short.
-Many credit applications are processed through automated systems, such as D&B's "DNBi Risk Management".
-These automated systems allow the creditor or funding source to assign specific criteria that must be met in order for you to get an approval.
+It doesn't matter if you have a perfect Paydex score and a dozen beautiful trade payments in place, if your report is missing the other five required D&B scores and ratings, you may find yourself coming up short.
+Many credit applications are processed through automated systems that allow the creditor or funding source to assign specific criteria that must be met in order for you to get an approval.
 If any criteria isn't met, you'll see one of those awful computer-generated decline notifications pop up, or a message saying "a decision can't be made at this time and a further review is necessary".
-You may still get an approval, but now a human is actually going to need to manually pull your D&B (or other bureau) credit file to see if you can qualify.
+You may still get an approval, but now a human is actually going to need to manually pull your credit file to see if you can qualify.

 6) Failing to have consistent data across all platforms

 If I have said it once, I've said it a bazillion times...
 EVERYTHING needs to match what is in your D&B file.
 That includes the business name, address, phone number, principal's name, and any other pertinent data that may be required on any in-person or online application you may process.
 That includes your website, printed materials, online presence, vendors, bank accounts, credit cards, and every application or form you submit.
 If the information isn't accurate in the D&B report, update it there before you open any new accounts or apply for new credit.
-You can update your D&B file for free at http://iupdate.dnb.com.
-In general, updates can get completed in about 10-15 days (government contractors about 3-5 days).
+You can update your D&B file for free by registering for the free DUNS Manager.
+In general, updates can get completed in about 7-10 days (government contractors about 3-5 days).
 Some updates could take up to 30 days to complete, especially if a D&B agent needs to verify data and can't reach you to get the information they need.
-Updated information will show in the global database within 21-30 days.

 7) Failing to remove "identity theft" alerts/blocks/holds from your personal credit